 Test results: what we found

-The products we tested were far from perfect, even though some were aimed at people with sight loss.
+The products we tested were far from perfect, even though some were aimed specifically at blind and partially sighted people.
 Each product was awarded a score out of 5; the score reflects our testers’ views on accessibility rather than any test of performance.

 The main problems were:

 - tactile markings that were oddly placed or hard to understand